 Learn about the advantages of secure OTT streaming with cloud-based multi-DRM service in our partner solution brief with AWS Elemental.

-DRM-protected content can be consumed by using an HTML5 media player such as JWPlayer, BitMovin Player, THEOplayer, VisualON player, and more.
+DRM-protected video streaming can be consumed by using an HTML5 media player such as JWPlayer, BitMovin Player, THEOplayer, VisualON player, and more.
 The player uses the Encrypted Media Extensions (EME) API to enable the playback of the protected content.

 The decrypted buffer is then decoded thus allowing the correct rendering by the player and the final visualization via the HTML5 app via the video tag.